-Latest news: Scottish Ministers granted consent for this wind farm in April 2018.
-We are desperately disappointed with this decision, and are looking very closely at it and considering what further action may be possible to help protect this very special place.
+Scottish Ministers granted consent for this wind farm in April 2018.
+We are desperately disappointed with this decision.

-The area SSE wants to develop is a pocket of land which was forested in the 1980s, under a long abandoned policy of planting on peat bog.
-Today, much of the once forested land around Strathy has been returned to its former glory and all the areas surrounding the proposed development are designated as a Special Protection Area (SPA), Special Area of Conservation (SAC) and Ramsar site.
+The area SSE wants to develop is a pocket of land which was planted in the 1980s for commercial forestry on peat bog.
+Today, much of the once forested land around Strathy South has been returned to its former glory as active bog.
+All the areas surrounding the proposed development site are protected for nature, designated as a Special Protection Area (SPA), Special Area of Conservation (SAC) and Ramsar site.

-Our objection has been backed by the Highland Council but the final decision will be made by Scottish Ministers, following a recent public inquiry at which RSPB has given evidence.
+Our objection was backed by the Highland Council but the final decision to grant consent was made by Scottish Ministers, following a public inquiry at which RSPB has given evidence.

 In August 2020, SSE submitted an application to the Scottish Government Energy Consents Unit (ECU) to vary the existing windfarm consent.
 This would increase the height of the turbines and extend the operational life of the development to 50 years.
 We are considering the current application and will respond to the ECU consultation.